BA, University of South Carolina, 1971; MA (1979), PhD (1985), University of Michigan

 Colgate University, Bowdoin College, University of Michigan.

-Early modern Russia: popular culture, social change, banditry; Military history
+Early modern Russia: popular culture, law and social change, banditry; Military history

 - Russia's Wars of Emergence, 1460-1730 (2007)

 - Translation and annotations, with J.E.
 Knox, Problems of Abnormal Psychology (1993)